pablobd/bananas/Report.md

 ## Improvements

-As improvements, we suggest to add several parameters to the agent class to enable several functions that would theoretically improve the performance of the agent:
+In the next release, we want to add three parameters to the agent class to enable several functions that would theoretically improve the performance of the agent:
 * Double DQN, [paper](https://arxiv.org/abs/1509.06461)
 * Prioritized experience replay, [paper](https://arxiv.org/abs/1511.05952)
-* Dueling Q Network,[paper] (https://arxiv.org/abs/1511.06581)
+* Dueling Q Network, [paper] (https://arxiv.org/abs/1511.06581)